 Dough with butter block folded and sealed.

-Step 5: Give the dough 3 single turns, with 30-60 minutes of rest in the
+Step 5: Give the dough 3 single turns, with 30-60 minutes of rest in the refrigerator between each turn, dough covered.
+After the third turn, refrigerate, covered, for at least 2 hours, or up to 24 hours.

 Turning the dough: Roll the dough into a rectangle 1/2 inch (1.2cm) thick, as carefully and evenly as possible.
 Divide the rectangle crosswise into thirds by sight alone or mark the dough lightly with the edge of your hand.
 Fold one-third of the dough over the middle section, then fold the remaining one-third over both of them, brushing away the excess flour from the inside as you fold.
 The dough now has one single turn.